Contact

 Many, but not all, Penn College scholarships require full-time enrollment.
 Some external scholarships also require full-time enrollment.

-How do Penn College costs and financial aid differ for Pennsylvania residents vs. out-of-state residents?
+How does financial aid differ for Pennsylvania residents vs. out-of-state residents?

 Financial Aid Satisfactory Academic Progress (SAP)